softworkz/emby-wiki/Automatic-Type-Discovery.md

 The server's default weather provider is WorldWeatherOnline.com, but plugins are free to create new ones by implementing this interface.

+### IBaseItemComparer
+Implement this to add a new sorting rule to the api's sorting routines.
+This rule can then be accessed by name when specifying a desired sort order.
+If a User is required to perform the sort, implement IUserBaseItemComparer.

 ### IItemRepository, IUserRepository, IUserDataRepository, IDisplayPreferencesRepository

 Media Browser uses sqlite databases to store application data.
 If there's a plugin developer who feels an alternate storage medium would be more appropriate, they are welcome to implement any of these interface and create their own.